abhayjha800/Compact_Binaries_classification/README.md

 This project leverages SDSS datasets and Python-based libraries to handle astronomical data processing, analysis, and visualization.

 > **Note:** This project is a work in progress.
-We acknowledge that spectral data is essential for a more detailed and accurate analysis.
+We acknowledge that Gravitational Wave data and spectral data are essential for a more detailed and accurate analysis.
 Efforts are underway to acquire or simulate spectral data to enhance the study.

 ---